 Failing to attend scheduled practices and meetings unless excused by the coach or activity sponsor.

 Option A (Calendar Year): Such conduct is prohibited year-round regardless of whether it occurs on-campus or off-campus.
-However, punishment for violations that occur during the summer break shall administered by the coach at his or her discretion.
+However, punishment for violations that occur during the summer break shall be administered by the coach at his or her discretion.

 Option B (School Year): Such conduct is prohibited during the school year, regardless of whether it occurs on-campus or off-campus.
 School year means the period commencing on the first day of fall sports practice through the last day of spring sports practice, events, or attendance at school for a given school year.